 Though phrasing techniques like string bending and vibrato have nothing to do with the subject of scales, when you add these techniques to the melodies you’re creating from your guitar scales, your melodies will start sounding more exciting than the one I gave you in the example above, and, probably, the ones you’re coming up with right now.

 If you started learning a guitar scale after each other from a book, like I did, instead of using this method, you would have memorized more scales than just two by now.

-However, if you executed every step above, you don’t just know these two scales, you also know how to use them.
+However, if you executed every step above, you don’t just know these two scales, you also know how to use scales to create music.

-In other to widen your options, the next things you should be learning as regards to scales are:
+In order to widen your options, the next things you should be learning as regards to scales are:

 The major and minor pentatonic scales are easier to use than the major and the minor scale, though not necessarily less effective.
 The reason for this will be understood if you pursue the study of music theory.

 That said, you don’t need to learn all guitar scales you find at random.
 Be strategic in your choices.

 2. Play the same guitar scales in different positions.

 The major and minor pentatonic scales you’ve learned in this lesson can actually be played in 5 different positions.
 While the major and minor scale can be played in as many as 7 positions.